codehunger-team/How-to-Build-a-Project-Task-Relationship-with-Sidebar-Navigation-in-Laravel-Filament-v3/README.md

     </a>
 </p>

-# Create Sidebar and Simple CRUD in Laravel Filament v3 (Step-by-Step)
+# Project-Task Relationship with Sidebar Navigation in Laravel Filament v3 (Step-by-Step)

-This repository demonstrates a clean and modern way to build an **admin dashboard with sidebar and CRUD functionality** using **Laravel Filament v3**.
-With minimal setup, you'll get a full-featured backend panel powered by Livewire and TailwindCSS.
+This repository demonstrates how to build a fully functional **Project-Task relationship** with a sidebar navigation using **Laravel Filament v3**.
+Perfect for task management systems, CRMs, or project dashboards.

 ---

 ## ✨ Features

-- Laravel Filament v3 installation
+- Laravel Filament v3 installation and setup
-- Responsive admin dashboard at `/admin`
-- Sidebar navigation with grouped links and icons
+- Sidebar navigation with icons and grouped resources
-- Simple CRUD for `Project` model with:
+- CRUD functionality for:
-  - Searchable table
-  - Create/Edit/Delete actions
+  - Project
+  - Task (linked to Project)
-  - Custom form and table columns
+- One-to-many relationship between Project and Task
+- Resource pages for Create, Edit, and List
+- Relationship-aware dropdowns for linking Tasks to Projects
 - Dark mode support
-- "Create & Create Another" button disabled
-- Lightweight and fully extendable
+- Clean and extendable codebase

 ---